vanGoghhh/tp/docs/DeveloperGuide.md

     1. Prerequisites: Switch to the job listings tab using the `list job` command.
 Multiple candidates in the candidates list.

     1. Test case:  `delete can 1`<br>
        Expected:  The tab switches from the job listings tab to the candidates tab automatically.
-First condidate contact is deleted from the candidates list.
+First candidate contact is deleted from the candidates list.
 Details of the deleted candidate shown in the status message.

     1. Test case:  `delete can 0`<br>